 The best practice is to start your table by only including what is absolutely required for your rate.

 For example, if you offer $5 Standard Shipping no matter what items or price are in the cart, make sure that row doesn’t have any other conditions set on it.
-You can often use Carrier Rules to manipulate the rate and methods for special conditions, which we recommend.
+You can often use Shipping Rules to manipulate the rate and methods for special conditions, which we recommend.

 But check out the below information to determine why your table might be producing different results than you’re expecting.